QUICK COURSE LINKS: Add blog post - Read latest group posts

-Important notice following the death of our web server administrator: new student accounts are not currently being created on the student web server, and no one is maintaining existing accounts.
-We are working as fast as possible on a solution but, until this is fixed, we do not require you to upload your site to the student server (though, if you do still have access, we highly recommend doing so).
+Important notice: the student web server is unavailable.
+Until this is fixed, we do not require you to upload your site to the student server.
 See Running a web server on your local machine for details of how to meet the requirements for the final unit, and my posts on the subject in the discussion forum for further information about the problem.

 I often receive applications for COMP 266 from those that have not taken either COMP 200 or COMP 210 (technically not a prerequisite as such, but highly recommended).
 This page is mainly for them, so that I do not need to re-type the same things each time I am asked.
 We recommend these courses because they should give you a grounding in some of the basics needed for COMP 266, but it is quite OK to do without them if you have the general computing competences listed below.